This winter, don’t wait for it to freeze outside to learn about frost! Make your own frost using this simple guide on how to make frost at home!

 My kids were impressed at how salt could encourage the ice to transform into frost.
 Monkey thought it would be safe to stick her toungue on the frost, but it stuck!
 The can really was below freezing!
 We had to pour extra water on it to get her tongue loose.

-The Science Behind the Frost in a Can Science Experiment
+Frost in a Can Science

 The kids had no idea why salt would make it more likely for frost to form.
 They had always thought that since we use salt to melt ice on walkways when it freezes, that ice would prevent frost and ice from forming.
 But, it turns out that salt lowers the melting point of ice (good for icy walkways).
 When this happens, the water vapor around the can falls below freezing as well.
 Frost forms on the outside of the can when the water vapor is freezing.